BAJAJ FINSERV DIRECT LIMITED

 Book value per share relates to company equity, while NAV is used in mutual funds for per-unit valuation.

-Can investors rely on P/BV ratio alone?
+Can investors rely on the P/BV ratio alone?

 No. It should be paired with other financial metrics for a well-rounded analysis.